PipeWire/wireplumber/docs/rst/lua_api/lua_core_api.rst

       the api plugins to load, if they are not already loaded
    :param callback: the function to call after the plugins have been loaded;
       this function takes references to the plugins as parameters

+.. function:: Core.test_feature()

+   Binds :c:func:`wp_core_test_feature`

+   Tests if the specified feature is provided in the current WirePlumber configuration.

+   :param string feature: the name of the feature to test
+   :returns: true if the feature is provided, false otherwise
+   :rtype: boolean